blrchen/azure-catalog/ui/README.md

 npm start
 ```

-This should launch [http://localhost:3000/](http://localhost:3000/) on your web browser.
-The page will reload when you make code changes and save.
+This should launch [http://localhost:3000](http://localhost:3000/) on your web browser.
+The page will automatically reload after you make code changes and save.